Rancidgift57/NeuroLearn/READMe.md

 ### 👁️ Eye Tracking Camera Setup

 <!-- ![Eye tracking camera setup](assets/images/eye_tracker.jpg) -->
-> 📷 **Image placeholder** — Add a photo of the eye tracking camera/webcam setup here.
-> Uncomment the line above and replace the path with your actual image file.

 A standard webcam or dedicated IR camera positioned to capture the student's face during sessions.
 Used for real-time gaze direction detection, blink rate analysis, fixation tracking, and head pose estimation.